Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels: Introduction

 \textbf{SPR}~\cite{wang2022scalable}.
 To this end, from the statistical perspective, our conference report~\cite{wang2022scalable} starts from Eq.~\eqref{eq:lrip} to build up a sample selection framework, dubbed \emph{Scalable Penalized Regression} (SPR).
 With a sparse penalty $P(\gamma;\lambda)$ on $\bm{\gamma}$, the SPR obtains a regularization solution path of $\bm{\gamma}(\lambda)$ by evolving $\lambda$ from $\infty$ to 0.
 Then it identifies those samples that are earlier (or at larger $\lambda$) selected to be non-zeros as noisy data and those later selected as clean data, with a manually specified ratio of selected data.
 Under the irrepresentable condition~\cite{wainwright2009sharp, zhao2006model}, the SPR enjoys model selection consistency in the sense that it can recover the set of noisy data.
 By feeding only clean data into next-round training, the trained network is less corrupted by the noisy data and hence performs well empirically.

 \textbf{Knockoffs-SPR}.
 However, the irrepresentable condition demands the prior of the ground-truth noisy set, which is not accessible in practice.
-When this condition fails, the trained network with SPR may be still corrupted by a large proportion of noisy data, leading to performance degradation as empirically verified in our experiments.
+Thus we cannot know whether SPR is theoretically guaranteed in practice, and when this condition fails, the trained network with SPR may be still corrupted by a large proportion of noisy data, leading to performance degradation as empirically verified in our experiments.
 To amend this problem, we provide a data-adaptive sample selection algorithm, in order to well control the expected rate of noisy data in the selected data under the desired level $q$, \emph{e.g.}, $q = 0.05$.
 As the goal is to identify clean data for the next-round training, we term this rate as the \emph{False-Selection-Rate} (FSR).
 The FSR is the expected rate of the type-II error in sparse regression, as non-zero elements correspond to the noisy data.
-Our method to achieve the FSR control is inspired by the ideas of Knockoffs in Statistics, which is a recently developed framework for variable selection \cite{barber2015controlling, dai2016knockoff, barber2019knockoff, cao2021control}.
-The Knockoffs framework aims at selecting non-null variables and controlling the False-Discovery-Rate (FDR), by taking as negative controls knockoff features $\tilde{\bm{X}}$, which are constructed as a fake copy for the original features $\bm{X}$.
-Here, the FDR corresponds to the expectation of the type-I error rate in sparse regression.
-Therefore, the vanilla Knockoffs cannot be directly applied to our SPR framework, since FSR is the expected rate of the type-II error and there is no theoretical guarantee in Knockoffs for this control.
+Our method to achieve the FSR control is inspired by the ideas of knockoffs in Statistics, which is a recently developed framework for variable selection \cite{barber2015controlling, dai2016knockoff, barber2019knockoff, cao2021control}.
+The knockoffs aims at selecting non-null variables and controlling the False-Discovery-Rate (FDR), by taking as negative controls knockoff features $\tilde{\bm{X}}$, which are constructed as a fake copy for the original features $\bm{X}$.
+As the FDR corresponds to the expectation of the type-I error rate in sparse regression, the vanilla knockoffs cannot be directly applied to sample selection, since FSR is the expected rate of the type-II error and there is no theoretical guarantee in knockoffs to control the type-II error.
 To achieve the FSR control, we propose Knockoffs-SPR, which turns to construct the knockoff labels $\tilde{\bm{Y}}$ via permutation for the original label $\bm{Y}$, and incorporates it into a data-partition strategy for FSR control.